 I found that I could teach my methods within a matter of days or weeks, and they regularly started showing immediate, noticeable improvements.
 They often surprised themselves how quickly they had breakthroughs.

 In addition, I found that athletes regularly experienced personal transformations in their lives outside of sports as they acquired a more skillful mental approach.
 As they learned to be confident and empowered in their sport, they also learned to be confident and empowered in their lives.
 They learned that they are in life as they are in sports and vice versa.

 I also worked with people who weren’t interested in sports performance but were interested in using my methods for improving their life and work skills.
 I’ve worked with people from many different walks of life over the years.

 I’ve found that my methods consistently result in personal transformations with people from many different walks of life.
 I’ve taught my methods to artists, musicians, business people, students, teachers, surgeons, healthcare workers, mentors, coaches and parents of athletes, among others.

 The reason why my methods work with all walks of life is that skillful performance is skillful performance.
 Regardless of the tasks that we do, we bring the same mind and body systems to those tasks.

-The combination of my influences and experiences lead me to a powerful high performance sports psychology system that combines meditation, self-hypnosis, breakthrough thinking, Jungian psychology and neuro-linguistic programming (NLP).
+The combination of my influences and experiences led me to a powerful high performance sports psychology and transformational meditation system that I call, "Imaginative Meditation."